This is a call for participation to a W3C Workshop on Wide Color Gamut (WCG) and High Dynamic Range (HDR) for the Web.

 How can I suggest a presentation?

-To submit a talk for the workshop, please refer to our information for speakers.
+Talk submission has now closed To submit a talk for the workshop, please refer to our information for speakers.

 What is W3C?